 - Connect with my three children, even in the midst of discipline

-- Help my children talk about emotions and help them to communicate better so I understand what they’re feeling
+- Help my children talk about emotions and guide them to communicate their feelings better so we’re all on the same page

-- Stay in-tune to my personal triggers so I don’t place my own baggage on my kids in times of stress or frustration
+- Be aware of my personal triggers so I don’t place my own baggage on the kids in times of stress, overwhelm or frustration

 What to Do When Traditional Parenting Tools Don’t Work

-“Traditional” parenting tools don’t work with my strong-willed son and he pushes me often to stretch myself as his Mom and rise to meet his unique personality and needs.
+“Traditional” parenting tools don’t work with my strong-willed son and he pushes me often to stretch myself as his Mom and rise to meet his unique nature and needs.

-I always say that my son was born to me, to teach me lessons.
-Many, many lessons and these parenting books have become a staple largely because his love language is different than all my other children and he needs different communication and discipline tools.
+I always say that my son was born to me, to help me grow as a person.
+Many, many lessons later, these parenting books have become a staple largely because his love language is different than all my other children and he needs different communication and discipline tools.

-When things begin to bubble up in our house and I need help or a refresher, these 10 books are the best parenting books around.
+When things begin to bubble up in our house and I need help or a refresher, these 10 books are the best parenting books around, at least in my experience and as a practitioner who sees many parents with children dealing with various circumstances of their own.

-They all follow positive parenting methods and take a heart-centered approach to raising a happy family and being a connected and calm Mama, but are science-backed and not just fluff.
+These books follow positive parenting methods and take a heart-centered approach to raising a happy family and being a connected, calm Mama, but are science-backed and not just full of fluff.

 1. Positive Discipline